olaviinha/Pwst-it/README.md

 - Background, font (few built-in) and some other settings are changeable in the fly as you go.
 - Keyboard shortcuts!
 - Password-protected.
 Cookie keeps you logged in forever.
 You should note, however, that the security of this webapp is not exactly state of the art.
-If your board is located on a public server and you make notes about national security or corporate secrets, it is recommended that you review and up the security game of this app.
+If your board is located on a public server, public URL, and you make notes about national security or corporate secrets, it is recommended that you review and up the security game of this app.
 - Log out (close active sessions on other devices) remotely.
 - Saves everything in flat files (and some settings in cookies); no database required.